openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

                     be used to bootstrap all the nodes deployed from this Fuel Master

-  delete            deletes specified imagefrom the system
+  delete            deletes specified image from the system

 Examples: